ariebovenberg/whenever/docs/faq.rst

 Whenever is implemented both in Rust and in pure Python.
 By default, the Rust extension is used, as it's faster and more memory-efficient.
-But you can opt out of it if you prefer the pure-Python version.
+But you can opt out of it if you prefer the pure-Python version, which has a smaller disk footprint and works on all platforms.

 .. note::